rcwbr/dockerfile-partials/README.md

 pre-commit --> nl[_next layers..._]
 ```

+> :warning: Use of the pre-commit layer requires that the variable
+> `DEVCONTAINER_HOST_WORKSPACE_MOUNT` be provided and set to the path of the workspace on the _host_
+> filesystem.
+This informs the workspace mount for the pre-commit-tool-image container.

 #### pre-commit Dockerfile usage<a name="pre-commit-dockerfile-usage"></a>

 The recommended usage is via the [Devcontainer bake files](#devcontainer-bake-files).
 It is also